Nielsen (crater)

 Nielsen is a lunar impact crater on the Oceanus Procellarum.
 It is located north-east of Montes Agricola on the western hemisphere of the Moon.
 To the east-southeast is the crater Wollaston.

 Nielsen is a bowl-shaped formation that lies astride a small ridge that runs north-northwestwards towards the Mons Rümker.
 The latter is an unusual raised formation of lunar domes.

-The crater is named jointly after the Danish astronomer Axel Nielsen (1902-1970) and the Danish–American physicist Harald Herborg Nielsen (1903-1973).
+In 1973, the crater was named jointly after the Danish astronomer Axel Nielsen (1902-1970) and the Danish–American physicist Harald Herborg Nielsen (1903-1973), by the IAU.